anchat1990/gitpitch/PITCHME.md

 and you will panic.

 Note:
+So say you are working on a master branch and someone else is also working on the same branch.
+You push a commit, and then someone else starts basing their work on the work you just push.
+If you now go and rewrite history using rebase, the other person will have a hard time pushing his work to the repo.
 It is possible to recover from that.
 But you dont want to have to do the additional work.
+Also this is the reason why you dont force push, others will have a hard time pushing their work.
+Lastly
 ---

-### Motivation
+### Don't be Scared!

-git is very forgiving, and its very easy to get out of trouble for the most part.
+git is very forgiving, and its possible to get out of trouble for the most part.

 - you cannot "lose" a commit |
 - work on a branch and "test it out" |